 - a weighted vote – some views carry more weight than others,

-- an expert panel – one to three decision makers make the final decision.
+- an expert panel – a small team of decision makers make the final decision.

-The role of project sponsor can often help with these sorts of challenges.
+The role of project sponsor can often help too.
 This role acts like a high level trouble-shooter for projects.
-They help with approvals and negotiations, where they don’t get involved in day-to-day decisions, but come in and help remove obstacles and roadblocks.
+They help with approvals and negotiations, and help remove obstacles and roadblocks.

 Do you even need a decision-making committee?

-These small mini-projects within the overall big project are called “sprints”.
-Small expert teams with one key empowered decision-maker (called the product owner) focus on delivering a very specific outcome in a short amount of time – typically one to two weeks.
+These small mini-projects within the overall big project are called sprints.
+Small expert teams with one empowered decision-maker (called the product owner) focus on delivering a specific outcome in a short 1-2 week burst of activity.

-Agile projects help break the deadlock of committee based decisions, because they make very clear how decisions are made, and who’s ultimately accountable.
+Agile projects help break the deadlock of committee based decisions, because the team work together.
+There’s one clearly accountable decider.